asahlcurtis/Rogue-protocol/README.md

 # Rogue-protocol 1.0

-This is a texted based game I have been working on, and v1.0 is still not completly done.
+This is a texted based game about hacking I have been working on, and v1.0 is still not completly done.

 So far they'er aren't that many play testers and I am gonna give credit.